kiboschool/course-web-development-fundamentals/src/lessons/dom-and-events/navigating-dom.md

 </script>
 ``` -->

-### `getElementsByClassName`
+### The `getElementsByClassName()` method
-A third, similar method is `getElementsByClassName`, which, like `getElementsByTagName,` searches through the contents of an element node and retrieves all elements that have the given string in their class attribute.
+The `getElementsByClassName` method like `getElementsByTagName,` searches through the contents of an element node and retrieves all elements that have the given string in their class attribute.
 The method allows you to retrieve a collection of elements that have a specific class name.

-Here's the basic syntax of getElementsByClassName:
+Here's the basic syntax of `getElementsByClassName`.

 ```js
 const elements = parentElement.getElementsByClassName(className);
 ```

+`className` is the  name of the class to search for.
+It is case-sensitive. `elements` is usually an `HTMLCollection` or `NodeList` containing the elements that match the specified class name.

 ### Activity
 Write a function to search a document for text nodes containing a given string.
 Return `true` when the given string is found.

 Hint: The `nodeValue` property of a text node holds the string of text that it represents.